Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Preliminaries

 \subsection{Problem Setting}

 We formalize the prediction of genome-scale response to genetic perturbation as a ternary classification problem.
 The goal is to learn a function $f: \{-1,0,1\}^{n} \rightarrow \{-1,0,1\}^{n}$, where $n$ is the total number of genes.
 The input values $-1$, $0$, and $1$ represent negative perturbation (deletion or knockout), no perturbation, and positive perturbation (overexpression), respectively.
 The output values indicate decreased expression, no significant change, or increased expression for each gene.
+Ternary representation of gene expression profiles is commonly used in downstream biological research tasks, such as gene differential-expression analysis and pathway annotations \citep{love_2014_deseq, badia-i-mompel_gene_2023}.

 We denote the labelled dataset by $D_l = \langle\mX_l, \mY_l\rangle$, where $\mX_l$ contains the perturbed gene inputs and $\mY_l$ contains the corresponding perturbation responses obtained from transcriptome sequencing experiments.
 An unlabelled dataset $\mX_u$ is also used for training in abductive learning, which contains only the perturbation input.